About the Journal

 - To ensure the transparency and integrity of the publishing process.

-- To take action within the editor(s) in cases of conflict interest, suspected or detected incorrect authorship contribution or/and misconduct following the COPE Best Practice Guidelines.
+- To take action within the editor(s) in cases of conflict of interest, suspected or detected incorrect authorship contribution or/and misconduct following the COPE Best Practice Guidelines.

 II.
 Duties and responsibilities of the Editors:

-- To acknowledge receipt of submitted manuscript.
+- To acknowledge receipt of the submitted manuscript.

-- To determine if the submitted manuscript fits the journal's topics and general guidelines and if so to ensure an efficient review process.
+- To determine if the submitted manuscript fits the journal's topics and general guidelines, and if so, to ensure an efficient review process.

 - To handle the manuscript and any related information in a confidential manner, including the names and other details of the authors and the reviewers.